Top Rope Promotions: History

 The school was founded by Top Rope Promotions owner Steve Ricard and former head trainer Matt Hyson (formerly known as Spike Dudley) in 2005.
 Hyson had been the school's head trainer from 2005 to 2013, The school is responsible for training several independent stars such as Teddy Goodz, T. K. O'Ryan, former Ring of Honor Television Champion, former Ring of Honor Tag Team Champion, former IWGP Tag Team Champion Matt Taven and Ring of Honor wrestler Vinny Marseglia.
 Top Rope Promotions veteran "H2O" Ryan Waters became one of the school's trainers in 2013 after Hyson left the promotion.
 In 2021 Lock-up graduate Nico Silva and New England veteran Elia Markopoulos joined Waters as co-trainers.
-Although he stepped down as the head trainer, Hyson is still on great terms with the promotion.
-In 2022, both Ryan Waters and Nico Silva stepped down as trainers making Elia Markopoulos head trainer.
+In 2022, both Ryan Waters and Nico Silva stepped down as trainers, making Elia Markopoulos head trainer.
 In July 2023 Bob Evans became a trainer at the Lock-Up.